eduardogr/evalytics/README.md

   - `make google-auth`

-:warning: Credentials files files to authenticate yourself are included in our (.gitignore)[.gitignore] :angel:
+:warning: Credentials files files to authenticate yourself are included in our (.gitignore)[.gitignore]

+:angel: You don't have to worry about that :smiley: